Velvetklr/matplotlib-challenge/README.md

 •	There were about 1% more males that received the drugs than females.

-For this assignment I consulted with a tutor, Kourt Bailey,
+For this assignment I consulted with a tutor, Kourt Bailey.